openpantry/open_pantry/README.md

       * Dumps and restores are based on the method described here: https://devcenter.heroku.com/articles/heroku-postgres-import-export
     * Install Elixir package dependencies with `mix deps.get`
     * Create the database in Postgres with `mix ecto.create`, assuming default password etc in config works.
-    * Import the dump to the database via `pg_restore --verbose --clean --no-acl --no-owner -h localhost -U myuser -d openpantry.dump`
     * Migrate the database to add migrations since dump was created, via `mix ecto.migrate`
+    * Import the dump to the database via `pg_restore --verbose --clean --no-acl --no-owner -h localhost -U postgres -d open_pantry_dev openpantry.dump`
     * Install Node.js dependencies with `yarn install`
     * Start Phoenix endpoint with `mix phoenix.server`, or `iex -S mix phoenix.server` (this gives a server and REPL/console in one window)
   * ALTERNATIVELY (and with much less detail), if you DON'T WANT TO USE the dump file referenced above/want to generate a dump from scratch, the above dump was generated with a complete USDA food/nutrient database approximately as below, along with non-dump steps above: